Author: Abdel Hamid Zebari Posted July 11, 2013

 The Kurdistan Regional Government has thus far focused primarily on housing projects, which have expanded to reach 8,500 units.
 Oil and health projects have also been initiated, local hospitals and 5-star hotels have been built, and small projects have been funded through grants in the agricultural, industrial and banking sectors.

-The government’s interest in housing projects and in building hotels reflects its desire to restore the region's destroyed infrastructure that was damaged by difficult economic conditions in the 1990s.
+The government’s interest in housing projects and in building hotels reflects its desire to restore the region's infrastructure after it was damaged by difficult economic conditions in the 1990s.

-Norouz Mawloud, director of legal affairs at the investment authority, says that the housing sector has reached advanced stages.
+Norouz Mawloud, director of legal affairs at the investment authority in Iraqi Kurdistan, says that the housing sector has reached advanced stages.
 As a result, the focus is now shifting to three other vital sectors: agriculture, tourism and industry.

 Over the past few years, several housing complexes have been built to provide people with limited income and governmental employees the opportunity to buy a house and pay for it in monthly installments.
 Young people have especially benefited, since they could pay just half of the house’s price in the beginning, and pay back the remainder through installments over ten years.